Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 If you could not adapt to their way of teaching, you were expected to find help from outside, so many classmates mentioned about attending cram school.
 One telling experience was when classmates struggled to do a dot product in physics class, but those very same classmates had already interiorized some integration result from math class.
 It made no sense to me, that they could understand the more complex reasoning behind integration without understanding dot products first.
 It was like the students were LLMs, "spicy autocomplete", except modern day LLMs have a better understanding of mathematics than that.
 It was explicit that the students were not there because they wanted to learn, but because they had to check the requirements to get into their desired degree.
-It was unrealistic for students to be interested in 9 different subjects, where most are completely unrelated to their desired field of study.
+It was unrealistic for students to be simultaneously interested in 9 different subjects, where most are completely unrelated to their desired field of study.
 And the authoritarian style of teaching that promoted memorization over thinking skills, based mostly around transcribing blackboards into notebooks, clearly didn't actually fit everyone.

 > In school I met a girl named C. She was very nice to me.
 I didn't talk much to her, but she would occasionally to me.
 I would occasionally sleep on my school desk, especially as I didn't really talk much, and she would occasionally wake me up and cheer me up.
 She also wanted to study theoretical physics, but starting in our second year she had abandoned the idea saying she struggled with mathematics so she was being delusional.
 It hurt me to see her say that, and I really believed she could have done great and gone on to university to study physics.
 But I didn't say anything.
 Instead, she decided to pursue music and figure it out along the way.

 I believe the most successful students were those who could convince themselves they loved each one of the nine different subjects, had perfect note taking skills with amazing handwriting and memory, and in the evenings and weekends did the in-depth studying.
+Relying on certain youtubers to understand the material was also a universal experience, even among the most successful students.

 In Barcelona, an extremely small number of schools serve as feeding houses to the most demanded degrees at local universities.
 The majority of olympiad participants come from the same school (school in singular; in my experience, informatics olympiad).
 The students believe the system is meritocratic and equalitary, and they rarely think of feeder schools as privilege because some of those schools offer scholarships.
 In reality, your teachers' and parents' background and familiarity with the system determines your possibilities.
 You won't find prepping for olympiads elsewhere.
 For instance, in my world, math or informatics olympiads did not exist until I arrived in the US and looked into what universities look for.
 These kinds of competitions (and to go above and beyond, in general) are viewed as a "wasteful" by many, since they don't affect your grade for a spot at a university; especially if math is only one of nine different subjects you must excel at.
-However, the local scene in Barcelona offers more possibilities to high school students than what the average university offers to its undergrads; it's mostly a matter of whether your teachers have any awareness of those programs.
+However, the local scene in Barcelona offers more possibilities to high school students than what an average university might offer to its undergrads; it's mostly a matter of whether your teachers have any awareness of those programs.

 ### University